-JANUARY 8.-Great Tent Mission, Erskineville Park, Sydney.
+JANUARY 8.-Great Tent Mission, Erskine-JANCARY 8.-Great Tent Mission, Efsing-ville Park, Sydney.
 Commences on Jan.
 8, 1911.
 Thos.
 Hagger is the preacher.
 All the churches in Australia are invited to pray for the success of this mission.
-Mission motto: "Revival within the church; 100 additions from without."
+Mission motto: "Revival within the church; 190 additions from without."